LucCondeni/SQL-Portfolio/Video Game Sales/analysis.md

 ## Summary:

-Analysis on video games and which titles, genres, platforms, and publishers are popular.
+Purpose is to summarize which video game titles, genres, platforms, and publishers are most popular, when, and where.
 Dataset obtained on Kaggle:

 [video_game_dataset](https://www.kaggle.com/datasets/gregorut/videogamesales)